CambridgeUniversityPress/Celestial-and-Stellar-Dynamics/Chapter3/README.md

 with a table of the widths from https://www.minorplanetcenter.net/iau/info/CometOrbitFormat.html to read in the data.
 Data are slightly edited relative to the MPC originals for clarity and renamed to distinguish it from the other files we provide.

+### Important Note about asteroid databases:

+The contents of the `Asteroids/` folder are all gzip compressed to fit on GitHub.
+Once you download them onto your computer you need to unzip them (`gunzip`) before you can run the notebooks.

 ## Artwork

 <dl>